unni-krishnan-95/copy/_posts/2016-10-5-vulnhub-stapler1.md

 drwx------  3 root root 4.0K Jun  5 15:32 systemd-private-df2bff9b90164a2eadc490c0b8f76087-systemd-timesyncd.service-vFKoxJ
 ```

-From the to-do-list we have another name, and from LS it seems we got a private system file... for now I will skip this as nothing showed up in the Samba Enumeration.
+From the to-do-list we have another name, and from LS it seems we have a directory listing of a time synchronization daemon... for now I will skip this as nothing showed up in the Samba Enumeration, and the information is rather useless.

-We will move on and try to access the web server this time.
+Okay - so we already enumerated a few of the file daemons, and connection based daemons.
+We will move on and try to access the Apache web server this time.
 We can navigate to **192.168.1.13:12380** to access the Apache Web Server.
-Once done so, we will be presented with the following.
+Once done, we will be presented with the following.

 <a href="/images/stapler1.png"><img src="/images/stapler1.png"></a>

 My first choice was to look at the websites source code to see if there aren't any clues left... unfortunately there wasn't.
-So I decided to fire up and run a nikto scan on the web server to check for any vulnerabilities and misconfigurations.
+So I decided to fire up and run a nikto scan on the web server to check for any vulnerabilities and possible misconfigurations.

 ```console
 root@kali:~# nikto -h 192.168.1.13:12380
 - Nikto v2.1.6
 ---------------------------------------------------------------------------